re4ldev/arch-laptop/README.md

 Copy Arch Linux install image to USB drive.\
 **`# dd if=archlinux-2021.08.01-x86_64.iso of=/dev/sda bs=4M conv=fsync oflag=direct status=progress`**

-## 4. Boot the live environment: ##
+## 4. Boot the live environment ##
 Boot laptop with the USB drive prepared in the previous step.
 Arch Linux installation images do not support Secure Boot.
 Consult Arch Linux installation guide for more details.

-## 5. Set keyboard layout and console font: ##
+## 5. Live environment keyboard layout and console font setup ##
 By default console keymap is US.
-Available layouts can be listed with:\
+List the directory with available keyboard layouts.\
 **`# ls /usr/share/kbd/keymaps/**/*.map.gz`**

 To modify the layout, append a corresponding file name to loadkeys.
-For example, for Polish programmers layout:\
+For example, for Polish programmers layout.\
 **`# loadkeys pl`**

 Set console font to support Polish special characters.\
 **`# setfont lat2-16.psfu.gz`**

-## 6. Set up the network access: ##
+## 6. Live environment network access setup ##
 Since network connectivity is a critical setting for successful Arch Linux installation we will describe four different network access scenarios:
 1. Wired connection with DHCP
 2. Wired connection without DHCP